MotanyaIsaack/Fashion-and-Design/readme.rst

 DBV
 ************************

-DBV is a database versioning tool
+DBV is a database versioning tool.
+To learn more about DBV please follow the link: https://www.sitepoint.com/database-versioning-dbv/

 PHP version 5.6 or newer is recommended.